satbirsingh01/learning_material/git_for_gits.md

 ## Branches

+Git branches allow for multiple people to work on different versions of the same repo which can later be merged together.
+This is incredibly useful for collaboration.
+A mediocre analogy for how branches split branches would be the phylogenetic evolutionary tree in biology - each branch diverges at a certain point, a common ancestor, and from there its DNA, or code, can be changed without affecting the other species, or branches.
+How merging works in this analogy is best left unthought about.
+I'm not getting paid for this.

+Branch names cannot contain whitespace.

+Branches can be created through GitHub etc but to do so through the command line use:

+`git checkout -b [new_branch_name]`

+The *-b* is for a new branch.
+To switch between branches:

+`git checkout [branch_name]`

+### Merging

 ### Feature Branch Model of Software Development

+A common practise in devloping software is to create a new branch for each new feature of the project and merge it with a dev branch.
+Don't push to main until it's ready!

 ## Log

+To view the history of all the repository's commits in reverse chronoligical order (newest first):

+`git log`

+However this isn't particularly helpful most of the time, a more useful output is:

+`git log --oneline`

+The string of random letters and numbers is a short version of name of the commit, you can use this to go back to a previous version of the repository.

 ## Removing Files from a Repoository

+To remove a file from a repository:

+`git rm [file]`
+`git commit -m [commit message]`
+`git push [remote] [branch]`

+To remove a file from a remote version of the repository and keep the local file:

+`git rm --cached [file]`
+`git commit -m [commit message]`
+`git push [remote] [branch]`

 ## Recovering Previous Versions of a Repository